 All selected candidates are required to have successfully completed an introductory course on SSR.
 This course can be completed online by registering onto DCAF/ISSAT’s website (top right): http://issat.dcaf.ch/Learn/E-Learning/Introduction-to-Security-Sector-Reform.

-Upon acceptance into the course, it is required that all participants complete a pre-course questionnaire.
+Upon acceptance into the workshop, it is required that all participants complete a pre-course questionnaire.
 The deadline for the Pre-Course Questionnaire is Friday, 26 May 2017.
 The questionnaire can be access on the Training Space or accessed directly via the following link: https://goo.gl/forms/TcjHkeCoNmCV60mP2

 Costs of Participation